Best community colleges in Pennsylvania

 2. Pennsylvania Highlands Community College (Johnstown)

-Another school with a high percentage of transfer students to PA TRAC schools, Pennsylvania Highlands Community College featured the third-highest rate of outbound transfers in the state.
+Another school with a high percentage of transfer students to PA TRAC schools, Pennsylvania Highlands Community College featured the third-highest rate of transfer agreements per 1,000 students in the state.
 It also was one of four schools to tie for second place in number of students per faculty member, with the National Center for Education Statistics (NCES) reporting a student-faculty ratio of 17:1.
 Cost of attendance was also relatively inexpensive, and the Johnstown institution achieved the highest retention rate among all two-year public schools in Pennsylvania.

 - Total enrollment, 2013-14: 2,506